 I’m Antoine Leblond, Vice President of Windows Web Services.
 This is the first post in our new Windows Store blog, which will be dedicated to informing developers both on the progress of the Store as a service, and the platform and economic opportunity the Store represents.
 In September, we announced the Windows Store as part of Windows 8 and the distribution point for Metro style apps.
 And today, at our Store Preview event in San Francisco, we described the app policies and business terms for the Store, both of which are now published to our Dev Center.We also announced our First Apps contest for developers, and confirmed that we’re also inviting a select set of developers to submit Metro style apps for inclusion in the Beta version of the Store.
 We’re also proud to publish the Store’s developer-first economics—with up to 80% revenue share for apps sold through our platform.
 As with the Building Windows 8 blog, this is a dialog.

+. - Antoine Designed for discovery Reach Enterprise Ads.
+Why Windows Store is a double-edged sword for developers.
 Microsoft added fuel to speculations about its consumer-business prowess on Tuesday with the preview of its forthcoming Windows Store that will accompany Windows 8, but there’s a more fundamental issue facing Microsoft than whether consumers will buy Windows 8 tablets and phones.

 All you need to build compelling apps for phones, tablets and PCs is in Visual Studio Express 2013 for Windows (with Update 2 RC).
 Included are universal app templates, a full-featured code editor, a powerful debugger, emulators, rich language support, and more, all ready to use in production.
 We have dozens of code samples to get you up and running fast.
+They’re based on Visual Studio’s new universal app templates, letting you build for both Windows Phone 8.1 and Windows 8.1.
+Build 2011: First Glimpse of the Windows 8 App Store - ReadWriteCloud.
 There will be an apps store platform built into Windows 8, and there will be a self-service mechanism for developers to publish their wares and make money from them.

 That much, we know.
 We do not know yet how the licensing arrangements will be worked out with Microsoft - in other words, how much of a cut the company will get.
 This may not yet have been decided.
 Will Windows 8 Have An App Store?